Fraud prevention and detection

 Additional information

-Michael Weis is a partner in the Forensic Services.
+Michael Weis is a partner in the forensic services.
 Through his previous positions and projects, Michael gained extensive knowledge in the investment management and banking industries.

 As a key member of the internal controls practice of PwC Michael specialises in the review of internal controls in the context of SAS 70 reviews and controls reports.
 He is the manager of various high-profile client assignments on internal controls reports and on Anti-Money-Laundering (AML) in the investment management industry.

-Through his professional qualifications he specialised in Compliance related topics such as internal controls frameworks, fraud prevention/investigation and AML.
+Through his professional qualifications he specialised in compliance related topics such as internal controls frameworks, fraud prevention/investigation and AML.

 These courses might interest you